lambda-orm/lambdaorm/README.md

 What differentiates λORM from other ORMs:

 - Obtain or modify records from different Databases in the same query. \
-  These Databases may be from different engines (Example: MySQL, PostgreSQL and MongoDB)
+  These Databases may be from different engines (Example: MySQL, PostgreSQL, MongoDB, etc.)

 - Abstraction of the physical model, being the same to work with a single database than with multiple ones.